ci-w/IndividualProject/lit_review/summaries.md

 <li>makers traditionally creating items for themselves, having to adapt to making something for someone else</li> </ul>
 </p>
 <b>Relevance</b>
 <p>The DSO that was involved works mostly with people with intellectual disabilities.
 However not looking at disabled people making DIY-AT for themselves, but someone else making it for them.
 More of an overview of different potential issues that could arise from these groups working together to create assistive technology.
-Not incredibly relevant but raises interesting points on the interaction between communities.
-Only 5 pages. </p>
+Not incredibly relevant but raises interesting points on the interaction between communities. </p>
+<b>Meta</b>
+<p>5 pages <br>
+Cited by: 11 on SCOPUS,
+17 on Google Scholar,
+10 on ACM</p>
 <hr />

 <hr />